anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 * Any new registration that is a case-variant of an existing registration MUST be rejected.
 * Any registration containing the word "ietf" MUST have IETF consensus.
-* No registration may start with "example".
+* Registrations MUST NOT start with "example".

 RDAP clients SHOULD match values in this registry using case-insensitive matching to handle server implementations incorrectly